Quishing (QR-Phishing)

 4. QR Code Payment Scams

 QR codes are used by real businesses for easy payments.
-Scammers can replace a fake RQR code at the convenience store or restaurant.
+Scammers can replace a fake QR code at the convenience store or restaurant.
 They can also place QR codes in public areas, for instance, scammers might put signs in parking lots, saying that visitors can pay by scanning a QR code.
 It might take you to a fake payment site.

 Sample of Quishing